cedardevs/onestop/docs/developer/client.md

 * [Overwrite files with fixed formatting](#overwrite-files-with-fixed-formatting)

 ## Getting Started
-This guide focuses on running the OneStop browser client via `Node` for local development.
+This guide focuses on running the OneStop browser web-client via `Node` for local development.
 To run the search API (used by the client) and other components, refer to the more expansive [Developer Guide](developer).

 1. Clone this repo
 1. `cd client`